posterkit/posterkit-sandbox/htdocs/examples/lqdn-gafam-campaign/lqdn-gafam-todo.rst

 - [o] Shall we also generate high-res summary images?
 - [o] Multi-single-page open via "All" does not work in Chromium
 - [o] Re-enable "All" button when it works in Chrome again
+- [o] Maybe the chooser list grows too long and we need another kind of selector for exploring
+- [o] Improve the ``has_diacritics`` function to differentiate between characters with ascender vs. descender diacritics.

 ******